benf-08/Ben_BlueStamp_Portfolio/index.md

 <img src="IMG_2955.jpeg" width="400" height="680">

 However, when I tried to assemble this I found out that the frame was to brittle to hold the screws in meaning that I would have to find a new way to assemble my mirror.
 So I decided to make my own frame using wood.
 I decided that the mirror would have a 2 inch thick frame and be around 1 inch thick.
 The frame would be made out of pine wood that I would cut and it would be backed by a large sheet of plywood to hold it together.
 I cut the wood from a large plank into some smaller 1x2 planks using a jigsaw, then using the same jigsaw I cut two divots into the top and bottom so that IO could be accessed.
 Then I used sandpaper to smooth out the divots.
 After that I used wood glue to connect the 1x2 planks to the plywood backboard.
+(Figure 4)

 <img src="IMG_2980.jpeg" width="300" height="400">